hyultis/rust_Htrace/README.md

 Configuration of htrace and each module is saved into configuration dir (via Hconfig), into "Htrace.json"

+## Available features

+* hconfig : enable creating a module config from a hconfig
+* threading (enabled by default) : enable multithreading (enabled by default)
+* default_module (enabled by default) : enable default module (those in modules src/modules dir)

 ## Online Documentation

 [Master branch](https://github.com/hyultis/rust_Htrace)